-The bill amends the procedures for the collection and remittance of the emergency telephone charge by telecommunication service suppliers.
-It provides procedures for local bodies to assess overdue or unpaid remittances, imposes a time limitation for local governing bodies to do so, and creates a process for the service supplier and local governing body to extend that time period.
+The procedures for the collection and remittance of the emergency telephone charge by telecommunication service suppliers are amended.
+The act provides procedures for local bodies to assess overdue or unpaid remittances, imposes a time limitation for local governing bodies to do so, and creates a process for the service supplier and local governing body to extend that time period.
 Local governing bodies may audit the collections of service suppliers, and may impose interest and penalties on late remittances.

 A new 911 surcharge (surcharge) is established as a collection for local governing bodies.
 The amount of the surcharge is established each year by the commission based on the needs of the local governing bodies.
 Service suppliers must collect the surcharge from service users and remit the money to the commission.
 The commission is required to transmit the money collected to local governing bodies within 60 days, using a formula based on the number of concurrent sessions maintained in the governing bodies' jurisdictions.

-The bill renames the prepaid wireless 911 charge and amends the amount of the charge.
-Under current law, the amount is set in statute.
-The bill requires the commission to establish the amount of the charge based on the average amount of the emergency telephone charges imposed by local governing bodies and the amount of the surcharge.
+The existing "prepaid wireless E911 charge" is renamed the "prepaid wireless 911".
+Under current law, the amount of the charge is set in statute.
+The act requires the commission to establish the amount of the charge based on the average amount of the emergency telephone charges imposed by local governing bodies and the amount of the surcharge.